-We started our costume company nearly 8 years ago with the naivety that we would have completed our understanding of Georgian costume within a couple of years.
+We started our costume company eight years ago with the naivety that we would have completed our understanding of Georgian costume within a couple of years.
 Tis all this time later and we can happily say that we still have way more questions than answers.
 In fact, we’ve barely moved off from the 1740s-1760s!

 Here is a link to our website which is a constantly developing network of research, articles, painting studies and costumes, and please feel free to flick through and see what interests you.

 Working on replicas pulls out so many questions and problems while we try to piece back together what the original makers had done.
 Many gowns look a right mess on the inside and it’s easy to come to the conclusion that it was haphazardly made by an amateur.
 However, this is where we love our research, as the more gowns we replicate and study, the more we are beginning to see a method to the madness, and a logic to the sewing.

 We have two main projects on at the moment, and they will be occupying us pretty intensely for the next couple of years we reckon.
 One of the projects is studying and replicating Mantuas – the Court gown for most of the 18th C. And the other, is studying, replicating, and creating a timeline for Stays (the Georgian corset).